mfidino/mfidino.github.io/blog/_posts/2022-9-30-investigate_spatial_data.md

 From my experience, spatial data is rife with errors.
 Some common errors I've experienced way too often include:

-- Latitude and Longitude have swapped places.
+- Latitude and longitude have swapped places.
 - The decimal is not in the correct location when working with lat / long data in decimal degrees.
-- Latitude or Longitude are listed as positive when they should actually be negative.
+- Latitude or longitude are listed as positive when they should actually be negative.
 - If working with coordinates in universal transverse mercator (UTM), the UTM zone is not supplied, or is incorrect.

 To plot out the points onto a map though, you need a map to plot on.
 If you are working with data in a region you've already got a raster or a shapefile of, it is easy enough to pull that in and plot on top of.
 However, what if you do not have a map available?
 Or what if you are working with data from all over the world and you don't want to have to hunt down shapefiles for every study area?